citizenfx/fivem-docs/content/docs/game-references/instructional-buttons.md

 Sets max width for buttons.
 This prevents buttons from being off-screen if there are too many data slots set.
 Instead, they will stack up.

 SET_HIT_AREA_VISIBLE(bool isVisible)
 Shows debug hit area for mouse visible.
-This hit area is used for native 0x3d9acb1eb139e702, which returns wether or not the mouse cursor is above instructional buttons if TOGGLE_MOUSE_BUTTONS is true.
+This hit area is used for native 0x3d9acb1eb139e702, which returns whether or not the mouse cursor is above instructional buttons if TOGGLE_MOUSE_BUTTONS is true.
 ```